softwaresaved/jamie/README.md

 The text fields (`description` and `job title`) had their stop words removed, and were transformed using TF-IDF for both 1-gram and 2-grams.
 The count of words from the software list was transformed into a category.
 Each of the number associated representedcategories.

-A feature pipeline was build and fed to the model selection step.

 ##### Model selection and prediction

 Model selection comprises a few steps.
 For each step the corresponding command is shown in brackets:

-- **Training data snapshot** (`snapshot-training-data`): Before we run any models, we take a snapshot of the database subset used for training.
+- **`snapshot-training-data`: Training data snapshot**.
+Before we run any models, we take a snapshot of the database subset used for training.
 The subset is chosen from the file `tags_summary.json`.
 We snapshot the data for reproducibility purposes.
 Snapshot data is stored in `snapshots/training/DATE`.
 Snapshots can be listed by running `jamie list-snapshots training`
-- **Model Selection** (`model-selection`): We run a series of models (to add a model, add a module under `jamie.models` using nested cross validation.
-The model outputs are stored in `snapshots/models/<codedate>_train<training-snapshot-date>_<code_githash>/<modelname>.pkl` for the pickled models and `<modelname>_features.npz` for the features.
+- **`model-selection`: Model Selection**.: We run a series of models (to add a model, add a module under `jamie.models` using nested cross validation.
+The model outputs are stored in `snapshots/models/<codedate>_train<training-snapshot-date>_<code_githash>/<featureset>/<modelname>.pkl` for the pickled models and `<modelname>_features.npz` for the features.
 The current model configuration is also saved as `model.toml` in the folder.
 The best model files are symlinked as `best_model.pkl` and `best_model_params.json`.
 In case the links are lost, we also write a summary of the whole run in a `summary.json` file.
-By default, `model-selection` uses the latest training snapshot, but a specific snapshot can be specified by adding the training snapshot name:
+By default, `model-selection` uses the latest training snapshot and the `default` featureset, but a specific snapshot can be specified by adding the training snapshot name:

-    jamie model-selection training-snapshot  # use 'list-snapshots training' to see options
+        jamie model-selection training-snapshot [featureset] # use 'list-snapshots training' to see options

 The list of model snapshots can be obtained by `jamie list-snapshots models`.

-- **Prediction** (`predict`).
+- **`predict`: Prediction**.
 The model training automatically produces scores (in our case using the precision metric) for the models under `jamie.models`.
 The best model is also picked in the model selection phase.
 For prediction, we run the chosen model against the live database and record the predictions in a separate collection called `predictions`, which is indexed by `jobid`.
 By default, the best model from the latest model snapshot (by code and training date) is selected for prediction.
 The predictions are tagged with the model snapshot.
 Specific snapshots can also be specified as follows:

         jamie predict <model-snapshot>  # use 'list-snapshots models' to see options. jamie predict <model-snapshot> <model-name>  # for a particular model

 To obtain confidence intervals, we run an ensemble of `model.ensemble_size` (default: 100) models with different train-test splits.
 For ensemble runs, we store the predictions for each of the models along with a summary in `snapshots/predictions/<model-snapshot>`.
 Note that we assume the prediction code has not changed between training the model and the time when the prediction was run.
 We also do not expect reproducibility here, as the live database is changing all the time.

-### Reports (`report`)
+### `report`: Report and analysis

 Reporting is done using a web frontend written in Flask, running simple plots and summarising the information.
 The report is segmented into sections, each of which is a separate module under `jamie.report`.
 The frontend can be launched by typing